marijatomevska/portfolio/README.md

 ## My Portfolio ([link](https://marijatomevska.github.io/portfolio/))

 Welcome to my Portfolio Website.
-Here, I have showcased four of my Communications Lab Projects.
+Here, I have showcased some of the projects I have worked on.
 I hope you enjoy it!